hexaitos/theriodex/views/about.md

 ![](/button_theriodex.gif)

 Theriodex is an open-source Pokédex written in Ruby using [Sinatra](https://sinatrarb.com) and a handful of other Ruby gems.
 It is – and will remain – completely ad-free and non-commercial!
+Its aim is to provide you with the most important information you need at a glance!

 It is a small little project that I – [Hexaitos](https://hexaitos.com) – am working on in my free time mostly as a programming exercise and because I am a Pokémon myself! (several actually).